 Pro-Tip 1: Check the Airline Website Directly

-If you have a simple itinerary involving 1 or 2 carriers, I’d write down the names of the airlines recommended by the online travel agencies above and head out to the airlines’ websites to run a similar search.
-This may generate a slightly cheaper price.
+If you have a simple itinerary involving one or two carriers, I’d write down the names of the airlines recommended by the online travel agencies above and head to the airlines’ websites to run a similar search.

 Furthermore, booking directly with the airline also provides additional protections as they have customer-friendly refund policies when they cancel a flight or make a schedule change, particularly during these unprecedented times.

-If your search on a specific airline website resulted in a more expensive airfare, go back to the search engine that gave out the best airfare and seal the deal.
+If your search on a specific airline website resulted in more expensive airfare, go back to the search engine that gave out the best airfare and seal the deal.

 Even if some OTAs have started offering refunds, the process can still be an effortful undertaking.
-For added peace of mind, I’d consider purchasing travel insurance.

 Pro-Tip 2: Mix and Match